marshmallow-code/marshmallow/README.rst

 Declaring Serializers
 ---------------------

-Let's start with basic "model".
+Let's start with a basic "model".

 .. code-block:: python